-Rava dosa recipe – Learn to make perfectly crisp and thin Instant rava dosas each time.
-Rava dosa is a South Indian breakfast made with semolina, cumin, ginger, coriander leaves and green chilies.
-These aromatic crisp toasted thin crepes are immensely popular in the South Indian Tiffin centers.
-Rava dosa is usually served with coconut chutney, kara chutney, sagu or vegetable kurma.
+Rava Dosa Recipe – Learn to make perfectly crisp and thin Instant suji dosas each time.
+Rava dosa is a popular South Indian breakfast crepe made with fine semolina, cumin seeds, fresh ginger, coriander leaves and green chilies.
+These aromatic crisp toasted thin crepes are a staple in the South Indian Tiffin centers and restaurants.
+These are usually served with coconut chutney, kara chutney, sagu or vegetable kurma.

 Rava dosa is an Instant dish where a thin batter is made with all the ingredients.
-Then it is poured over a hot griddle.
+It is then poured over a hot griddle to form a lacy crepe.
 A generous amount of oil or ghee is drizzled to cook them.
-The resulting crepes are thin, aromatic and delicious.
+The resulting crepes are golden, thin, aromatic and delicious.

 Traditionally dosas are made by soaking & blending rice and lentils to a batter.
 This is then fermented overnight & used.
-Making traditional dosas need a bit of planning, soaking and fermenting.
+Making traditional dosas need a bit of planning, soaking and fermenting which is a 2 day process.

 In Karnataka Tiffin centers, different kinds of rava dosas are made.
 Plain, rava masala, onion rava masala, dry fruits rava dosa are some of those.
 Rava masala dosa is one of the most popular and is made by stuffing potato masala similar to the masala dosa.